 Now, Salix repositories are quite large and should be enough to get you started, but someday you will need to branch out.
 The defaults are limited to packages from Slackware 14.2, while sometime you just might need a newer version (for example, certain python3 applications require 3.6 which Salix does not provide).
 Some packages are also not available at all, such as SpaceFM, my favorite file manager.
 In come the Slackel (http://www.slackel.gr/repo/x86_64/current/) and SlackOnly (https://packages.slackonly.com/pub/packages/14.2-x86_64/) repositories.
 Just start up Gslapt, go to Preferences - Sources, click Add, and copy those links.
 Remember, though, that you can easily break shit if you aren't careful - a repo can, for example, pull in a library that a package requires, and that one will replace the one you had before - breaking everything that was dependent on it.
 There are also other available repositories, such as Ponce or Alien - search around!

 It is hard for a distro to contain everything you need and nothing else - in fact, it is impossible (but Salix comes close).
 So you will always have to add and remove something.
-You can use the repositories you've added in the previous step - or, another nice way to install a particular package you need is to use SlakFinder (http://slakfinder.org/).
+You can use the repositories you've added in the previous step - or, another nice way to install a particular package you need is to use SlakFinder (http://slakfinder.org/ - here are my search plugins for its easier usage).
 This website allows you to type a package name (even partial) and it will show you all the repositories you can download it from (including the links!). means you will have to use the installpkg command to include them in your system.
 This also will not bring in any dependencies, which has its advantages (no breakage) and disadvantages (package might not work).
 Note: if you want to skip installing dependencies, you can use the Download packages only option in Gslapt - and then just installpkg the package - or find a repository that doesn't contain dependency information.
 I will assume you've managed to install everything you need without breaking anything (harder than it sounds sometimes).
 Slapt-get (what Gslapt uses) keeps all its installed packages in /var/slapt-get/, so I recommend to copy those to a pendrive.
 This way, if you ever install Salix elsewhere, you can immediately bring it to your preferred state by running the command "sudo installpkg ./*" while inside the folder you've stored them in.
 And you won't even have to connect to the Internet anymore to download those packages.